MAIF/otoroshi/manual/src/main/paradox/usage/3-apikeys.md

 <img src="../img/models-apikey.png" />
 @@@

-an `api key` exist for a `service group` so an `api key` will allow you to access any `service descriptor` contained in a `service group`.
-You can of course create multiple `api key` for a `service group`.
+An `API key` related to a `service group` to allow you to access any `service descriptor` contained in a `service group`.
+You can, of course, create multiple `API key` for a given `service group`.

-In the Otoroshi admin dashboard, we chose to access `api keys` from `service descriptors` only, but when you access `api keys` for a `service descriptor`, you actually access `api keys` for the `service group` containing the `service descriptor`.
+In the Otoroshi admin dashboard, we chose to access `API keys` from `service descriptors` only, but when you access `API keys` for a `service descriptor`, you actually access `API keys` for the `service group` containing the `service descriptor`.

-`api keys` can be passed to Otoroshi through
+`API keys` can be provided to Otoroshi through :

 * `Authorization: Basic $base64(client_id:client_secret)` header
-* `Authorization: Bearer $jwt_token` where the JWT token has been signed with the `api key` client secret
+* `Authorization: Bearer $jwt_token` where the JWT token has been signed with the `API key` client secret
 * `Otoroshi-Client-Id` and `Otoroshi-Client-Secret` header

-## List api keys for a service descriptor
+## List API keys for a service descriptor

-go to a service descriptor using `All services` quick link in the sidebar or the search box,
+Go to a service descriptor using `All services` quick link in the sidebar or the search box.

 @@@ div { .centered-img }
 <img src="../img/sidebar-all-services.png" />
 @@@

-select a `service descriptor`
+Select a `service descriptor`.

 @@@ div { .centered-img }
 <img src="../img/all-services.png" />
 @@@

-and click on `API keys` in the sidebar
+Click on `API keys` in the sidebar

 @@@ div { .centered-img }
 <img src="../img/sidebar-apikeys.png" />
 @@@

-and you should see the list of api keys for that `service descriptor`
+You should see the list of API keys for that `service descriptor`

 @@@ div { .centered-img }
 <img src="../img/apikeys-list.png" />
 @@@

-## Create an api key for a service descriptor
+## Create an API key for a service descriptor

 @@@ div { .centered-img }
 <img src="../img/add-apikey.png" />
 @@@

-now you can add a name for your new apikey, you can also change the client id and the client secret.
-You can also configure the throttling rate of the apikey (calls per second), and the authorized number of call by day and by month.
-You can also activate or de-activate the api key from that screen.
+You can add a name for your new API key, you can also change client's id and client's secret.
+You can also configure the throttling rate of the API key (calls per second), and the authorized number of call per day and per month.
+You may also activate or de-activate the api key from that screen.

-Informations about current quotas usage will be returned in response headers
+Informations about current quotas usage will be returned in response headers.

 * `Otoroshi-Daily-Calls-Remaining` : authorized calls remaining for this day
 * `Otoroshi-Monthly-Calls-Remaining` : authorized calls remaining for this month